Patient Record

 NHS England require practices to enable successful automated uploads of any changes to patient’s summary information, at least on a daily basis, to the summary care record (SCR).

 If you do not wish your medical records to be accessible in this way then you need to let us know so we can update your record.
-You can do this via the opt out form here Please do consider this carefully though and read the attached form as it may have serious implications for your medical care in an emergency situation.
-This form should be sent back to us in the post or to bnssg.towerhouse@nhs.net.
+You can do this via the opt out form here.
+Please do consider this carefully though and read the attached form as it may have serious implications for your medical care in an emergency situation.
+This form should be sent back to us in the post or to bnssg.tyntesfieldmedicalgroup@nhs.net.

-Connecting Care
+Non-urgent advice: Connecting Care

 To provide the best possible care, health and social care professionals need the most up to date information about you.

 Your health and social care records are now shared with the professionals involved in your care.
 Together, Connecting Care care for nearly one million people in Bristol, North Somerset and South Gloucestershire.
 Sharing your digital records with the people who look after you gives them the most up-to-date information about you and makes your care safer and more efficient.
-Please click here for more information .
+Please click here for more information.

 If you are happy for your information to be shared locally in this way, you do not need to do anything further.

-If you do wish to opt out (not recommended ) -information on how to do this can be found here.
+If you do wish to opt out (not recommended) information on how to do this can be found here.

-'Local' record sharing
+Non-urgent advice: 'Local' record sharing

 In addition to the above, there is a local record sharing system which allows professionals involved in your care to access your GP medical record.
 This makes it much easier for professionals to treat you, since they have access to what has happened in the past, and improves the quality of care you get.
 For example, if you see your GP on Friday with a problem, the out of hours GP will be able to see the consultation which helps both them and you get a better outcome.
 Sharing agreements include the local hospitals, out of hours doctors and district nursing teams.